As a BMA member, you are entitled to free and impartial advice from our insurance partners Lloyd & Whyte.

 Understand what is most important to you; is it premium, cover or the service you receive, particularly in the event of a claim?
 Aside from the obvious fire, theft and accidental damage, what events are you most concerned about?
-Are you happy to spend time deciphering the terms and conditions of a policy yourself and researching the insurer or do you want someone to help with this and advise you?

 When you have decided on this and the various features of cover you want included, make sure to compare these values both in the various policies available and the companies that provide them.